Do you ever wonder if you’re using the most time efficient workflow?

 Exporting From Iridient Without Lightroom

-If you’re not using Lightroom and since Iridient has almost no catalog or organizational features, you’ll likely want to create some sort of folder system to manage your exports in your Finder.
+If you’re not using Lightroom and since Iridient has almost no catalog or organizational features, you’ll likely want to create some folder system to manage your exports in your Finder.

-If you don’t have a file structure you can use something like this, or a modified version of this to suit your own needs.
+If you don’t have a file structure, you can use something like this or a modified version to suit your needs.

 Saving Your Work With Iridient